Axway/streams-open-docs/content/en/docs/install/_index.md

 Cross-Origin Resource Sharing (CORS) is enabled by default with the default values defined in [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors).
 You can disable it by setting the [Helm parameters](#helm-parameters) `ingress.annotations.nginx.ingress.kubernetes.io/enable-cors` to `"false"`.

-Otherwise, you can configure it by adding annotations to the `ingress` parameter (refer to [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors) for further details).
+Otherwise, you can configure it by adding annotations to the `ingress` parameter (refer to [Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#enable-cors) for further details):

 For example, you can specify a value to the _cors allow origin_ configuration with the `ingress.annotations.nginx.ingress.kubernetes.io/cors-allow-origin` parameter.
 For instance, if you want to allow cross origin request from the domain name `https://origin-site.com`: